Interventional {{label}}

 {{trial.ExternalId}} (First Published: {{trial.FirstPublishedDate|date}} on {{trial.SourceName}})

-Eligible ALS patients will be randomized to one of three treatment arms (1:1:1) across North America and Europe for a 24-week double-blind treatment period.
+In Part 1, eligible ALS patients will be randomized to one of three treatment arms (1:1:1) across North America and Europe for a 24-week double-blind treatment period.
 Patients who complete participation (i.e., completed all visits) in the double-blind treatment period will be eligible for participation in a 132-week open-label extension (OLE) study.
 A daily dose of 300 mg dazucorilant will be used in the 132-week OLE period.
-Patients that complete the double-blind treatment period and who do not enter the OLE will enter the 132-week follow-up period.
+Patients who complete the double-blind treatment period and who do not enter the OLE will enter the 132-week follow-up period.
+In Part 2, eligible ALS patients will receive open-label treatment to evaluate dose titration and tolerability of dazucorilant.
+The dose titration will begin with an initial 75 mg once daily dose, and the dose will be titrated up as tolerated in 75 mg increments until the 300 mg once daily target dose is reached and maintained for 3 weeks.
+Patients who complete participation in the dose-titration treatment period will be eligible to continue treatment with dazucorilant 300 mg once daily in a 52-week open-label extension portion of the study.

 Inclusion Criteria:

-- Male and female patients ≥18 years of age with Sporadic or familial ALS
+- Male and female patients ≥18 years of age with Sporadic or familial ALS.
+In Part 1,

 - If taking riluzole, edaravone, and/or sodium phenylbutyrate and taurursodiol, must